 - Communicate via the Conversation

-- See historic law review submission season data to make more informed decisions in our new 3-part data blog series
+- Access historic law review submission season data from our Annual Scholastica Law Review Submissions Insights page to make more informed decisions

-We hope you find these feature highlights useful.
-As always, if you have a question or ideas to make Scholastica even better don’t hesitate to contact us at firstname.lastname@example.org!
+We hope you find these feature highlights helpful.
+As always, if you have a question don’t hesitate to contact us at firstname.lastname@example.org!

 Update note: This blog post was originally published on the 27th of January 2022 and updated and republished on the 26th of July 2023.